lban2049/requests/.aigne/doc-smith/docs/community-changelog.md

 **Deprecations**
 - Requests has officially stopped support for Python 2.6.

-... and so on for all previous versions.
+... and so on for all previous versions down to 0.0.1.